Telephone number, if you want to be on the Rush Limbaugh program today, we're going to get the phone calls in an L GIFO.

 He singled out Kemp.

-And Kemp said, Thank you, Mr. Vice President.
+And Kemp said, thank you, Mr. Vice President.

 There was smoke.

-There was smoke all along the Washington, New York access.
+There was smoke all along the Washington, New York axis and all over the country.

-We've got too many people on our side who want that kind of approval from the people who are the real racists, bigots, sexists, or what have you.
+We got too many people on our side who want that kind of approval from the people who are the real racists, bigots, sexists, or what have you.

-And it's it's just it's just maddening.
+And it's just maddening.

-So to go on trying to get these people's approval, um, cements the fact that we think we're a minority, we have to explain ourselves.
+So to go out and try to get these people's approval cements the fact that we think we're a minority.

 We're always on defense.